-Glimpse the past through old images of Ludgate Hill, in the historic city of London.
+Glimpse history through old images of Ludgate Hill, in the historic city of London.

 Where did Ludgate get its name?